ATSF DASH8-40BW 555

 condition as I've modeled.

 Below: My model is lightly weathered to represent a unit just a year or two old.
-I washed diluted
+I washed diluted India ink over the

-India ink over the trucks and fuel / air tanks, then lightly dusted on powdered weathering chalks for
+trucks and fuel / air tanks, then lightly dusted on powdered weathering chalks for the road dust effect.
+I brushed

-the road dust effect.
-I brushed diluted black paint into the various grills to give them more "depth".
+diluted black paint into the various grills to give them more "depth".
+A spray of dull-cote ties everything together.

 Above: Artist's oil paints were dabbed onto the exhaust stack to capture the burned,